jyravi/MS-Foundry-Workshop/WORKSHOP_FLOW_BREAKDOWN.md

 Focus areas:
  - Discover Models, Solution templates
+ - Deploy Models - Different deployment options and Data Processing & Data Storage for each of these.
- - Build Agents
+ - Build Agents - Prompt Agents, Hosted Agents (Workshop Focus will be on prompt Agents)
+ - Finetuning models - Supervised, DPO, Reinforcement Learning
  - Track the operational metrics
  - Talk through Evaluation at different stages - starting from Model (Choice of models - Leaderboard & Compare)

 ## 3. Start building the agents
 Focus areas:
-- agent instructions (System Prompts
+- agent instructions (System Prompts - Construct)
 - RAG concepts and Adding Knowledge base (Foundry IQ) - use the files
 - Add mcp tools - eg. web-search tool to compare different providers and compare.
 Or build another agents with MSLearn MCP tool for technical guidance.
 - Memory